MajedAlghoul/inventory-management-system/README.md

     - Quantity: Declares The Available Quantity Of An Item

-3. Customer: Describes the relations and attributes customers have in the system.<br>
+<Strong>3.
+Customer: Describes the relations and attributes customers have in the system.</Strong><br>

     Attributes:<br>